Interpretable Next-token Prediction via the Generalized Induction Head: Results: Next-token prediction for fMRI Responses to Natural Language

-A central challenge in neuroscience is understanding how and where semantic concepts are represented in the brain.
-To meet this challenge, we follow a line of study that predicts the response of different brain voxels (i.e. small brain regions) to natural language stimuli~\citep{huth2016natural,jain2018incorporating}.
-We analyze data\footnote{\url{https://github.com/OpenNeuroDatasets/ds003020}} from \citet{lebel2022natural} and \citet{tang2023semantic}, which consists of fMRI responses for human subjects as they listen to 20+ hours of narrative stories from podcasts.
-We fit modules to predict the fMRI response (95,556 voxels) from the text that a single subject was hearing by extracting text embeddings\footnote{We report results for subject UTS03 due to high fMRI data quality, including superior repeatability, minimal motion, and strong encoding model performance~\citep{lebel2022natural}.}.
-We fit the encoding models on the training split (24 stories) and evaluate them on the test split (2 stories) using bootstrapped ridge regression.
-Encoding model features are extracted in various ways (described below) for each word in the input, and then interpolated to make predictions for the fMRI data that is recorded at 2-second time of repetition (TR) intervals.
-To model temporal delays in the fMRI signal, we also add 4 time-lagged duplicates of the input features.
-See extended fMRI details in \cref{subsec:fmri_appendix}.
+We analyzed publicly available data\footnote{ \url{https://github.com/OpenNeuroDatasets/ds003020}} from \citep{lebel2022natural} and \citep{tang2023semantic}, in which three human participants listened to 20+ hours of English-laguage podcast narratives while their fMRI responses were recorded across 95,556 cortical voxels.
+Our goal was to predict the brain response of each voxel from the language input heard by the participant\footnote{We report results for subject UTS03 due to high fMRI data quality, including superior repeatability, minimal motion, and strong encoding model performance~\citep{lebel2022natural}.}.
+We extracted text embeddings from the input story, then fit linear models to map these embeddings to fMRI responses on the training split (24 stories), and evaluated performance on the test split (2 stories) using bootstrapped ridge regression.
+Embeddings are extracted in various ways (described below) for each word in the input, and then interpolated to make predictions for the fMRI data that is recorded at 2-second time of repetition (TR) intervals.
+To model temporal delays in the fMRI signal, we add 4 time-lagged duplicates of the input features.
+See more fMRI details in \cref{subsec:fmri_appendix}.

-\paragraph{Embedding baselines} We use Eng1000 as our primary baseline, an interpretable model developed in neuroscience literature for predicting fMRI responses from narrative stories~\citep{huth2016natural}.
-Each element in an Eng1000 embedding corresponds to a co-occurence statistic with a different word.
-We additionally compare to embeddings from LLaMA2-70B~\citep{touvron2023llama2}, which achieve state-of-the-art performance in this fMRI prediction task~\citep{antonello2024scaling} but are not interpretable.
-LLaMA embeddings are extracted using a 16-word sliding window and selecting the final-layer embedding for the final token of the input.
+\paragraph{fMRI prediction baselines} We use Eng1000 as our primary baseline, the state-of-the-art interpretable model for predicting fMRI responses to narrative stories from a seminal study of language selectivity~\citep{huth2016natural}.
+Each element in an Eng1000 embedding corresponds to a co-occurrence statistic with a different word.
+We also compare against LLaMA2-70B~\citep{touvron2023llama2} embeddings, which achieve the highest performance on this task~\citep{antonello2024scaling} but are not interpretable.
+LLaMA embeddings are extracted with a 16-word sliding window, using the final-layer embedding of the last token in each window.